AiMiDi/C4D_MMD_Tool/README.md

 If there is a problem with selecting multiple-parts when the model is imported, please do not check it.

+**If the plugin is installed, please check whether the latest version of C4D is installed (such as R21 is R21.207, R21.115 does not show the upgrade can be used)**

 ## version

 **version 0.2.0** Initial commit